-The prize is awarded, on an annual basis, for the best doctoral thesis in Sweden on business administration and was established in 2004 in honour of Oskar Sillén, the first professor of Business Administration in Sweden and the Chairman of the Board at FEI from 1917-1920.
+The Prize is awarded by FEI, on an annual basis, for the best doctoral thesis in Sweden on business administration.
+The Prize was established in 2004 in honour of Oskar Sillén, the first professor of Business Administration in Sweden and the Chairman of the Board at FEI from 1917-1920.

 We would like to congratulate the winner and wish to extend our appreciation to the Prize Committee for their efforts in selecting the winning thesis.